 North Mississippi Allergy and Asthma Center IS HERE TO HELP!
 Established in 2008, we specialize in the treatment of allergic rhinitis, asthma (pediatric and adults), eczema, hay fever, sinus disease, insect allergy, hives, and food allergy.
 We also manage primary immune deficiencies.
 We are a dedicated group of Board Certified Specialists in Adult & Pediatric Asthma, Allergy & Immunology.
 We look forward to meeting you and assisting you with your needs.
 Contact us today to achieve relief from the following: Asthma Wheezing Coughing Shortness of Breath Chest Tightness Allergies Hay Fever Eczema Food Allergies Hives Insect & Drug Allergies Sinusitis Congestion Post Nasal Drip Headache Facial Pain Persistent Cough

-- Our Starkville Office is moving and changing days!!
-Effective September, our office will be open on Wednesdays at 501 Hospital Road Starkville, MS 39759!
+- Our Starkville Office has moved and changed days!!
+Our Starkville office is open on Wednesdays at 501 Hospital Road Starkville, MS 39759!

-- Attention Allergy and Asthma Moms: Now is the time to start planning and preparing school forms for your child.
-If your child has a food allergy or asthma, please schedule an appointment to get your child an updated check-up, so we can fill out their school forms appropriately.
+- Attention Allergy and Asthma Moms: If your child has a food allergy or asthma, please schedule an appointment to get your child an updated check-up, so we can fill out their school forms appropriately.